Central Disposal Facility Tour

 Landfill Gas Conversion to Green Energy

-The gas produced by the Landfill (methane) is extracted through a vacuum system run by LES (Brevard Energy LLC) which in turn is connected to a power grid at the FP&L Facility (Oleander Plant) and converted to Green Energy.
+The gas produced by the Landfill (methane) is extracted through a vacuum system run by LES (Brevard Energy LLC) which in turn is connected to the power grid and converted to Green Energy.

 Leachate Tank